noahgrant/resourcerer/README.md

 ## Other Props Passed from the HOC (Loading States)

-Of course, in our initial example, the todos collection won’t get passed down immediately since, after all, the resource has to be fetched from API3.
-Some of the most **critical** and most common React UI states we utilize are whether a component’s critical resources have loaded entirely, whether any are still loading, or whether any have errored out.
+Of course, in our initial example, the todos collection won’t get passed down immediately since, after all, the resource has to be fetched from the API.
+Some of the most **significant** and most common React UI states we utilize are whether a component’s critical resources have loaded entirely, whether any are still loading, or whether any have errored out.
 This is how we can appropriately cover our bases&mdash;i.e., we can ensure the component shows a loader while the resource is still in route, or if something goes wrong, we can ensure the component will still fail gracefully and not break the layout.
 To address these concerns, the `withResources` HOC gives you several loading state helper props.
 From our last example:

 - `this.props.todosLoadingState` (can be equal to any of the [LoadingStates constants](https://github.com/SiftScience/resourcerer/blob/master/lib/constants.js), and there will be one for each resource)